5 Unity Street Chambers, Bristol BS1 5HH

 Interests / Hobbies

-Rugby of both codes (currently still playing for Old Bristolians RUFC Vets XV), Football and Theatre.
+Rugby of both codes (currently still playing for Old Bristolians RUFC), Football – watching, playing and coaching (FA qualified), Family and Theatre.